-Greg is 69 years old and is retired from Air Force both active duty and active reserve.
+Greg is retired from Air Force both active duty and active reserve.
 He moved up to Little Falls from St Paul and has worked for us for 9 years.
 He hunts with a German Wire Hair pointer "Weston"

 Jeff Johnson started guiding for us in 2012.
 Jeff runs all shorthairs anywhere from 2-5 dogs .
 His dogs love to get out as much as the can and hunt!!
 When Jeff isn't guiding, you'll find him inside a grader blading township roads.